-Academic policies at Wayne State include, but are not limited to, the course review process, course approvals and student academic appeals.
+Academic policies at Wayne State include, but are not limited to, the course review process, course approvals, and student academic appeals.

-Appeal Procedures, College/School Grade
+Appeal Procedures, College/School Grade and Academic*

 The University and each individual School or College have established formal grade appeal procedures.
 Please reference your appropriate school/college/program for specific grade appeal procedures.

 - General University Policy on Grade Appeals (PDF)

 - Role of the Ombuds Office - Academic Appeals (PDF)

 - Dean of Students Office - Student Complaints

 - Dean of Students Office - Academic Misconduct Procedures (PDF)